 - Turbine size: Residential wind turbines usually range from 1 kW (for cottages or small cabins) to 10 kW (for larger homes).
 Estimate your yearly electricity use, then match that to average wind speeds—manufacturers offer calculators, or you can check with a renewable energy consultant.
 Reviewing your energy bill and considering seasonal changes helps you make a realistic system plan.

-- Horizontal vs vertical axis: Horizontal-axis turbines are the classic spinningblade design you see in fields.
+- Horizontal vs vertical axis: Horizontal-axis turbines are the classic spinning-blade design you see in fields.
 Vertical-axis turbines look more like egg beaters and can do better with turbulent or shifting winds, but generally produce less power overall.
 Some homeowners prefer the simpler look and quieter operation of vertical-axis models, especially near residential buildings.

 - Certified equipment and installers: Only use tested, certified turbines and towers (the Small Wind Certification Council is one group to track down).
-Reliable installers matter; many utilities and rebate programs only work with pros who know the ropes.
+Reliable installers matter; many utilities and rebate programs only work with professionals who know the ropes.

 - Manufacturer support: Customer service and warranty terms are really important; wind turbines have moving parts and are more exposed than solar panels, so things do break over time.
 It’s smart to ask about tech support, parts availability, and in-person troubleshooting options before buying.